OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 - [ ] **Globalization** (Sam Wong - Liberty / Simy Cheeran - tWAS).
 Translation is complete or N/A. TVT - complete or N/A. Approver adds label focalApproved:globalization to the Epic in Github.

 "Design Approved" features
-- [ ] **Accessibility** - (G Scott Johnston).
+- [ ] **Accessibility** - (Steven Zvonek).
 Accessibility testing is complete or N/A. Approver adds label focalApproved:accessibility to the Epic in Github.
 - [ ] **ID** - (Kareen Deen).
 Documentation work is complete or N/A .
 Approver adds label focalApproved:id to the Epic in Github.
 - [ ] **Performance** - (Jared Anderson).
 Performance testing is complete with no high severity defects or N/A .
 Approver adds label focalApproved:performance to the Epic in Github.
 - [ ] **Serviceability** - (Don Bourne).
 Serviceability has been addressed.